×

 What is Fathead Pizza?

-Fathead Pizza is a top-rated recipe among the keto community.
-This keto low carb fathead crust is grain-free, wheat-free and tastes even better than regular pizza crust.
+Fathead Pizza is a top-rated recipe in the keto community.
+This keto low carb fathead crust is grain-free, wheat-free, and tastes even better than regular pizza crust.
 The texture is similar, and I’m beyond thrilled to share how to make it with you.

 It’s also called mozzarella dough and needs only 4 ingredients.
 The main ingredients are mozzarella, almond flour or coconut flour, cream cheese, and one egg.